 If being a future reporter, writer or working in the media business is of interest, we’ve had a pretty good track record of advancing careers.
 We also provide a reason to connect with every single member of the media industry.
 I’ve seen this same thing in New York City, Los Angeles, Washington D.C., and Nashville when we’ve run conferences.
 We’ll contact 100-150 professors and faculty members at local universities, offering students an opportunity to attend, learn and network for FREE.
 If five or six take advantage of the offer, that’s a lot.

 Looking at it strictly from the radio side, why are producers and assistant program directors less active pursuing paths forward?
-Is it better for a young person to build their own brand, especially if they want to be on the air, rather than working for a company behind the scenes?
-Are PD’s teaching and encouraging their people to leave and pursue bigger roles?
+Is it better for a young person to build a brand independently, especially if they want to be on the air, rather than working for a company behind the scenes?
+Are PD’s encouraging behind the scenes people to pursue bigger roles?
 Do younger people see value working in radio?
 Is interest up, down or the same when radio brands have openings?
-How aware are corporate executives of their future stars?
+How aware are corporate executives of future stars inside their companies?
 I have many questions.

 It’s no secret, the radio industry has gone through a lot of layoffs in recent years.
 Compensation isn’t great when you’re starting out, and programmers are doing more than ever.
 That makes it tougher to find time for development, which is the one thing a young person needs.
-They’re not in your building because they can’t wait to press buttons for a live event.
+They are not working for you because they love the salary and pressing buttons for live events.

 Some brand leaders now manage multiple radio stations.
 Market managers are pulling double duty too.
-It’s easy to say ‘programmers need to find time to coach, develop, and scout future talent’, but when you’re tasked with helping sales and digital teams, managing play-by-play relationships, writing/producing imaging, scheduling clocks/employees, booking guests, analyzing ratings, handling contracts with agents and employees, and balancing sleep and a family life, it’s a lot to juggle.
-The part that suffers most is finding time to recruit, scout, and coach future talent, analyze content, and plan for the future.
+It’s easy to say ‘you need to find time to coach, develop, and scout future talent’, but when you’re tasked with helping sales and digital teams, managing play-by-play relationships, writing/producing imaging, scheduling clocks/employees, booking guests, analyzing ratings, handling contracts with agents and employees, and balancing sleep and a family life, it’s a lot to juggle.
+The part that suffers most is finding time to recruit, scout, and coach young talent, and analyzing content.

 I have the good fortune of working with a few notable universities.
 I speak to and hear from students directly.
 During a recent trip, I asked fifteen students to raise their hands if they were interested in working in radio.
 One hand went up.
 That student wanted to call baseball games for a local team.
 Young people do get excited about creating content though.
 They love sports, music, and news personalities, the brands they represent, the access the job provides, and the social media platforms where content is distributed.
 What they don’t get excited by is the medium.
 Say the words ‘content, podcast, video or digital’ and there’s greater enthusiasm than if the word ‘radio’ is mentioned.